 If you have considered purchasing a shipping container for your own property or worksite, it is important that you find out if you need a permit to put a shipping container on the property.
-Every city or municipality has their own building codes and regulations that will determine if you are able to put a shipping container on your property.
+Every municipality has its own building codes and regulations that will determine if you are allowed to put a shipping container on your property.
 With proper planning and research, you can avoid any building code violations or fines.

 Whether you’re looking for extended living space or more storage, you should find out if your local Building Division requires you to obtain permission to put a container on land, before you purchase your shipping container.
-The regulatory requirements to get a permit to put a shipping container on the property vary from city to city, and typically requires a city-certified building inspector to verify that the structure will not violate any building codes or local zoning by-laws and ensure that there are no safety or health concerns.
+The regulatory requirements to get a permit to put a shipping container on the property vary from city to city and typically require a city-certified building inspector to verify that the structure will not violate any building codes or local zoning by-laws and ensure that there are no safety or health concerns.
 Getting a building permit for shipping container will often consider things such as:

 Property zoning is another type of building regulation that you may encounter in the process of getting a permit for portable storage container structures.
 Zoning is determined by city governments and may change with rezoning laws depending on their plan for a city’s growth and development.
 Zoning is a process that breaks up large sections of urban land to determine what can be built there, which means that the likelihood of getting a permit for storage container construction will be dependent on the zone and neighbourhood in which your property is located.

 Can you place a shipping container on the property without a permit if it is only for a short period of time?
-It depends on the specific rules and regulations of your city.
-The good news is that there is a chance you may not need one, or if you do, you will likely have fewer requirements to comply with.
-If you’re seeking permission to put a container on land permanently, you will likely need to provide evidence that your shipping container is compliant with your local zoning and building regulations.
+Again, this will depend on the specific rules and regulations of your city.
+The good news is that there is a chance you may not need one at all if it is for a short period of time, or if you do, you will likely have fewer requirements to comply with.
+There is lots of information available online for each city when it comes to permits for shipping containers.

 Adding a shipping container to your property is an exciting endeavour and is a great way to make your property more functional.
 It’s easy to want to immediately begin planning the layout and design of your new shipping container structure, but before you begin the fun part of planning, you must find out if you will be able to get a permit to put a shipping container on the property or else you risk the chance of unknowingly violating your city’s building codes and regulations.
-At Coast Containers we have industry experts in our locations across Canada who can help you navigate your city’s building codes and regulations as they relate to shipping container structures.
+Don’t make the mistake of starting your project without complying with the laws.
+This will likely end with a hefty fine and a big headache.